uclaacm/hack-sprint-w21/session-2-jsx-and-basic-components/README.md

 Let's break this down.
 So the first thing is that the `<FlatList />` component takes a prop `data`.
 This prop refers to the array of data you want to manipulate and display on the screen.
 The next is the `renderItem` prop.
 This prop takes a function that returns some JSX.
 You can very much think of this function as similar to how the function that the array map function takes as an argument.
 Here, the function we pass in takes a JavaScript object `obj` as an argument.
 One of the properties of this object is called `item` and we use this property to refer to one of the items in our `data` array (recipes in this case).

-So, what I return from this function is the JSX that corresponds to how I want each recipe in my `recipes` array to end up looking like on the screen.
+So what I return from this function is the JSX that corresponds to how I want each recipe in my `recipes` array to end up looking like on the screen.
 I use specific properties from my recipe data to display things like the "Cook Time," "title," and even an image of the dish.
 ## StyleSheets

 ### Creating StyleSheets